-- In our ideal structure, students could log into personal dashboard where they could see their progress toward their goal as well as what they have left to complete. - Ideally, students should be auto-awarded any certificate and/or degree for which they complete the requirements, without having to petition.
+- Students could log into their personal dashboard where they could see their progress toward their goal as well as what they have left to complete. - Ideally, students should be auto-awarded any certificate and/or degree for which they complete the requirements, without having to petition.
 In addition, developing and awarding milestone certificates would provide more opportunities to recognize students' accomplishments.